 Sustained fast growth is extremely rare; Virmani (2012) showed that there were only a dozen non-resource rich countries, which had a per capita GDP growth rate of 7% or higher for more than a decade, of which half sustained it for less than two decades.16 Another 7 non-resource rich countries sustained a growth rate of over 6% for a decade or more.17 India can sustain fast growth in real per capita GDP over three decades (2021-2050), averaging 6-6.5% per annum, provided appropriate policy and institutional reforms are undertaken to address structural issues.
-Catch-up growth requires institutions for imitation and adaptation of technology, which is widely available in the advanced countries, and takes a country from lower middle income to upper middle income.
-The move from upper middle income to high income requires institutions which promote the generation and implementation of innovation at the frontiers of technology.
+Catch-up growth requires institutions for imitation and adaptation of technology, which is widely available in the advanced countries, and takes a country from lower middle income to upper middle income the generation and implementation of innovation at the frontiers of technology.